 Choosing and Preparing for Your MALS Courses

-Most students begin the Master of Arts program in Liberal Studies with the first two required courses: Seminar in Liberal Studies and Models of Critical Inquiry.
+Most students begin the Master of Arts in Liberal Studies with the first two required courses, Seminar in Liberal Studies and Models of Critical Inquiry.

 Seminar in Liberal Studies orients you to the requirements of graduate-level critical thinking and writing.
-New schools of thought such as multiculturalism, post-modernism, and feminism have challenged older assumptions about knowledge.
+New schools of thought such as multiculturalism, post-modernism and feminism have challenged older assumptions about knowledge.
 Interdisciplinary approaches have reconfigured the relationships among formerly separate fields.
-Seminar will familiarize you with some of these developments.
-It will allow you to locate yourself among the ideas and inquiries that make up contemporary academic life and to articulate your questions and curiosity, considering the relationship of liberal studies to your own personal, intellectual, and professional trajectory.
+This seminar will familiarize you with some of these developments.
+It will allow you to locate yourself among the ideas and inquiries that make up contemporary academic life and to articulate your questions and curiosity and consider the relationship of liberal studies to your own personal, intellectual and professional trajectory.

-Models of Critical Inquiry is designed to help you more fully develop the competencies necessary for graduate-level critical reading, writing, and thinking.
-A major theme is paradigms and paradigm shifts; Models examines the various lenses through which phenomena are perceived, interpreted, and given meaning as well as the tensions, debates, and relationships between different ways of knowing the world.
+Models of Critical Inquiry is designed to help you more fully develop the competencies necessary for graduate-level critical reading, writing and thinking.
+A major theme is paradigms and paradigm shifts.
+This course examines the various lenses through which phenomena are perceived, interpreted and given meaning, as well as the tensions, debates and relationships between different ways of knowing the world.

 We offer different sections of Models of Critical Inquiry from which to choose.
-All share the same pre-residency assignment, introduced at orientation and on the web pages of the online part of your course.
+All share the same pre-residency assignment, introduced at orientation and on the webpages of the online part of your course.
 All sections focus on the ways knowledge and power interact in historical and social contexts to produce particular paradigms for interpreting the world and how these paradigms shift over time.
 All sections include a graduate research paper assignment later in the term.
-You can choose the section that is the best fix for you and this information is available through the online registration page on MyESC.
+You can choose the section that is the best fit for you.
+This information is available on the online registration page on MyESC.

 You will register for your section of Models by selecting the topic of greatest interest to you.
 Each interest topic is led by a different course instructor.
 The different Models topics available are described in the online registration system list of term courses.

 Graduate courses are challenging and time consuming.
 Time management will likely be an issue for you whether you take one course or both.
-If you work full-time, have a young family, and have not done academic work in a long time, you might do well to take only Seminar in Liberal Studies your first term.
+If you work full time, have a young family and have not done academic work in a long time, you might choose to take only the Seminar in Liberal Studies your first term.
 Many entering liberal studies students take both courses and succeed.

 Because of financial aid, some students need to take a minimum of either two courses or three courses each term.
 If this is your situation, there are a number of variable-credit course options.
-Contact the core faculty in your closest Liberal Studies location (listed below) to help you decide what elective(s) will best complement your core course(s) and fit your academic needs and goals.
-It is important to note that the majority of financial aid packages require that the student be enrolled in at least 5cr per term.
-If you are not sure what your package requires, please check with the Financial Aid Office.
+Contact the core faculty in your closest liberal studies location (listed below) to help you decide which elective(s) will complement your core course(s) and fit your academic needs and goals best.
+It is important to note that the majority of financial aid packages require that the student be enrolled in at least 5 credits per term.
+If you are not sure what your package requires, please check with the financial aid office.